Main Causes of Shareholder Disputes and Litigation

 Ineffective Corporate Asset Management

 Mismanagement of corporate assets can be in the form of making unnecessary acquisitions, utilizing funds and assets for personal use, neglecting asset management, or even overstocking inventory or raw materials, which leads to waste.
-This can result in substantial losses for shareholders that could have been prevented with sound management supervision from the outset.
+Mismanagement of resources often leads to disputes among shareholders, especially when it involves discrepancies in financial records or accounting practices.
+A financial reporting dispute can arise when stakeholders question the accuracy or transparency of financial statements, leading to mistrust and potential litigation.

 A famous example of corporate asset mismanagement leading to shareholder disputes occurred when Hewlett-Packard was sued by shareholders for $1 billion over the Autonomy acquisition.
 This lawsuit alleged that the management neglected even the surface-level due diligence in the $11 billion takeover.